-Andhra cabinet approves land allocations to various entities in Amaravati
+Andhra Cabinet approves land allocations to various entities in Amaravati

 Additionally, the Cabinet approved providing free power up to 200 units for traditional weavers and up to 500 units for power looms.

 Furthermore, the Cabinet approved the proposal to rename YSR District as YSR Kadapa District, among other decisions.
-PTI STH OZ ARD ARD
+PTI STH KH